theTisch21/Auto-MC-Config/README.md

 This script is designed for MultiMC

 Prerequisites:
+Windows (I haven't tested this on any other os) Node.JS
+Familiarity with command prompt or powershell

 Step 1: Download code

-Step 2: run install.bat or install.sh
-This will run `npm i` to install all the dependencies.
-You can also use that command directly in a terminal inside the directory of this repository.
+Step 2: Paste the Auto-MC-Config folder into your multimc root directory (The full path should look something like C:\Users\username\MultiMC\Auto-MC-Config)

+Step 3: Open a terminal, navigate to the Auto-MC-Config folder, and run `npm i` to install the dependencies

-Step 3: Open global settings in MultiMC (Not instance settings)
+Step 4: Open global settings in MultiMC (Not instance settings)

-Step 4: Go to "Custom Commands"
+Step 5: Go to "Custom Commands"

-Step 5: Put this in "startup script":
+Step 6: Put this in "startup script":
-`node "../../../Auto configurator/config.js"`
+`node "../../../Auto-MC-Config/config.js"`
 <!--Screenshot here-->

 Step 4: The script will now disable/enable specific settings each time you launch an instance.
-To cusomize those settings, use config.yaml
+To cusomize those settings, use config.yaml in the Auto-MC-Config folder

 ## FAQ
 - Why did I write this in Node?